Is Homeowners Insurance Tax Deductible?

 How to Eliminate 100% of Your Homeowners Insurance Cost

 How would you like to remove the cost of homeowners insurance coverage from your budget entirely?
-With a residential sale-leaseback, you can sell your home, hand over major expenses, and keep living in your home as a renter for as long as you like.
+With a sell and stay transaction, you can sell your home and keep living in it as a renter.
 You’ll have:

 • No more mortgage payments or debt

-If homeownership has become more of a burden than a joy, and if you’re ready to convert your equity to cash without moving out, Truehold's sale-leaseback could be a great fit for you.
+If homeownership has become more of a burden than a joy, and if you’re ready to convert your equity to cash without moving out, Truehold's sell and stay transaction could be a great fit for you.

 Ready to learn more?
-Call us today, and a Truehold Advisor will reach out to explain how our process works and answer your questions.
+Call us today, and a Truehold representative will reach out to explain how our process works and answer your questions.

 Sources: